cha0sg0d/client/README.md

 After you have Yarn installed, run `yarn` to install the dependencies:

 ### Running the client

+📣 To run this locally, make sure to run `git checkout local` 📣

 To connecting to the mainnet client, simply run `yarn start:prod`.
 When asked you can use your whitelist key or import your mainnet burner secret and home coordinates.